microsoft/api-guidelines/azure/Guidelines.md

 ## Introduction

 The Azure REST API guidelines are an extension of the [Microsoft REST API guidelines][1].
 Readers of this document are assumed to be also reading the [Microsoft REST API guidelines][1] and be familiar with them.
 Azure guidance is a superset of the Microsoft API guidelines and services should follow them *except* where this document outlines specific differences or exceptions to those guidelines.
 This document does contain additional Azure-specific guidance and additional details.
-While these guidelines represent and codify many years of experience building high performant, scalable cloud services on Azure, they are generally applicable to all APIs.
+While these guidelines represent and codify many years of experience building high performant, scalable cloud services on Azure, they are generally applicable to all REST APIs.
 Technology and software is constantly changing and evolving, and as such, this is intended to be a living document.
 [Open an issue](https://github.com/microsoft/api-guidelines/issues/new/choose) to suggest a change or propose a new idea.

 ### Guideline Organization
 The Guiding Principles section presents the high level concerns that affect all Azure services.
 Adherence to these principles creates consistent design, makes it easier for developers to use your service, and reduces the learning curve for other Azure services.
 All of these are critical to creating a delightful experience for Azure developers.